eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/4_KIT_release_checks.md

 Best practice: have a professional Peer review your prepared content before you submit for expert approvals.

 **Version to be included in Eclipse Tractus-X release:** *version placeholder*
+- KIT semantic version of change log.
+- Date of KIT publication must be aligned with overall release date.

 If changes to your KIT are not yet live on [our website](https://eclipse-tractusx.github.io/developer), link the open PR introducing the changes for this release.